Nontraditional Love: Publication history

+In Russia, the novel was first published in Moscow in 2020 under the title "Запретная любовь.
+Forbidden Love" by Rodina in 2020.
+In the Russian Federation, this book was banned and withdrawn from sale after the State Duma adopted a law in 2022 aimed against LGBT people, banning "propaganda of non-traditional sexual relations and pedophilia", Article 282.2 of the Criminal Code of the Russian Federation.
+After the Supreme Court of the Russian Federation declared the LGBT movement an "extremist organization" on November 30, 2023, bookstores and libraries removed books that fell under this law.

 Critical reception

-Mariano Martín Rodríguez, Doctor in Philology and a member of the research group on utopias and future history HISTOPIA (Universidad Autónoma de Madrid) wrote in (Anti)Gay Utopian Fiction in English and Romance Languages: an Overview: ‘We can doubt whether the celebration of a hypothetically persecuted heterosexuality as a symbol of the right to difference in later gay dystopias...
-Among them, there is a relatively recent one, written in Russian and translated into English in 2008, Rafael Grugman‘s Nontraditional Love.
-As it is the case in earlier examples of homosexual domination, at least from “The Crooked Man” onwards, the heterosexual male hero-victim in this novel must come to terms with the fact that he is a member of a rejected minority, from which he and his female partner must hide their love through family arrangements with fellow-minded and orientated couples.
+Mariano Martín Rodríguez, Doctor in Philology and a member of the research group on utopias and future history HISTOPIA (Universidad Autónoma de Madrid) wrote in (Anti)Gay Utopian Fiction in English and Romance Languages: an Overview: 'We can doubt whether the celebration of a hypothetically persecuted heterosexuality as a symbol of the right to difference in later gay dystopias...
+Among them, there is a relatively recent one, written in Russian and translated into English in 2008, Rafael Grugman's Nontraditional Love.
+As it is the case in earlier examples of homosexual domination, at least from "The Crooked Man" onwards, the heterosexual male hero-victim in this novel must come to terms with the fact that he is a member of a rejected minority, from which he and his female partner must hide their love through family arrangements with fellow-minded and orientated couples.
 In this future Earth, a global accident has turned most people from heterosexual to homosexual, as well as their descendants, while former homosexuals have become heterosexuals, bringing about a full reversal.
 Biological maternity had to be replaced by gestational surrogacy for both gay and lesbian couples, now forming the majority...

-Regarding Grugman's heterosexist ‘traditional‘ perspective, it may be of interest to compare Nontraditional Love with an earlier lesbian narrative, Cy Jung's Hétéro par-ci, homo par le rat (1999), which is set in a fictional world similar to the one imagined by Grugman...'
+Regarding Grugman's heterosexist 'traditional' perspective, it may be of interest to compare Nontraditional Love with an earlier lesbian narrative, Cy Jung's Hétéro par-ci, homo par le rat (1999), which is set in a fictional world similar to the one imagined by Grugman...'